Blog cover of "How to Read Cases Effectively in the Philippines: A Law Student’s Guide"

 Your subsequent readings of a case should now focus on the details — filtering out its relevant parts from those which are not.

-As a general rule of thumb, skim and familiarize yourself with the procedural antecedents (i.e. lower court rulings) and non-syllabus related doctrines.
+As a general rule of thumb, only skim through the procedural antecedents (i.e. lower court rulings) and non-syllabus related doctrines.
+Do note however that some professors do ask about the procedural antecedents so it is an important skill to get to know your professor’s recitation style first.
 On the other hand, focus on the facts, issues, and syllabus-related doctrines.

-The following are components that you should look out for upon your subsequent readings:
+The following are parts that you should take note of:

 1. Facts, Arguments, and Procedural History